TrudAX/denistrunin-blog/src/posts/xpptools-devfindim/index.md

 - ... sometimes combinations of these options to access the same dimensions

-All this can create a real mess, some of these options require a setup, some don't compatible with cross-references.
+All this can create a real mess, some of these options require a setup, some aren't compatible with cross-references.

 ### Methods for working with Dimensions

 There are a lot of classes to manipulate dimensions, so it is often difficult to find the right one.
 Moreover, classes related to dimension were renamed in D365FO(comparing to AX2012).
 As a result, developers sometimes create a duplicate of the existing methods.

-For example, if you google "assign a value to default dimension" the first link will point to the 2-pages method
+For example, if you google "assign a value to default dimension" the first link will point to the 2-page method

 ![](DimLongMethod.png)